ViniciosLugli/flutter-mobile-template/README.md

 > Note: All the instructions in this README file are for linux users.
 If you are using another operating system, you may need to adapt the commands.

-## Prerequisites
+## Used tools

-Before you begin, ensure you have met the following requirements:

--   **Flutter**: You need Flutter installed on your machine.
-To install Flutter, follow the [official documentation](https://flutter.dev/docs/get-started/install).
--   **Dart**: Dart is required and comes bundled with Flutter.
--   **Android Studio**: Android Studio is recommended for Android development because it provide a android emulator.
-You can download it from the [official website](https://developer.android.com/studio).
--   **Visual Studio Code**: Visual Studio Code have a lot of extensions that can help you with Flutter development.
-You can download it from the [official website](https://code.visualstudio.com/).
--   **Git**: Git must be installed to clone the project repository.
-Installation instructions can be found at [git-scm.com](https://git-scm.com/).
+-   **Flutter**: Open-source UI software development kit created by Google.
+-   **Dart**: Programming language optimized for building mobile, desktop, server, and web applications.
+-   **Android Studio**: Integrated development environment for Android app development.
+-   **Visual Studio Code**: Code editor optimized for building and debugging modern web and cloud applications.
+-   **Git**: Version control system used to track changes in the source code.

 ## Setup Flutter